aws-amplify/amplify-js/docs/media/create/react-native-apps.md

 To speed-up your React Native development, AWS Amplify provides UI components.
 You can import the UI components and use out-of-the box functionality for Authentication and Storage categories.

-As an example, in you React Native app, you can use a Higher-Order-Component to provide a sign-in/sign-out experience for your app simply by wrapping your app's main component:
+As an example, in you React Native app, you can use a Higher-Order Components to provide a sign-in/sign-out experience for your app simply by wrapping your app's main component:

 ```js
 export default withAuthenticator(App);